bekk/ndc-graphql-workshop/README.md

 **c) Use a nested query to see the characters' siblings.**

-## Task 2 - Schema
+## Task 2 - Schemas and Types

-(TODO KNA) In GraphQL, the Schema manages queries and mutations, defining what is allowed to be executed in the GraphQL server.
-A schema defines a GraphQL API's type system.
-It describes the complete set of possible data (objects, fields, relationships, everything) that a client can access.
+The schema defines your GraphQL API's type system, and what is allowed to be executed in the GraphQL server.
 Calls from the client are validated and executed against the schema.
-A client can find information about the schema via introspection.
-A schema resides on the GraphQL API server.

 Every schema needs a root query type, defining the top level queries.